BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text.

+#### **Energy levels really matter**

+I had a very poor day productivity speaking yesterday.
+It was my first day back from holiday.
+My energy levels were at rock bottom.
+I just about managed to get the most urgent stuff done.
+In retrospect, I should probably have gone straight to bed after that.
+Instead I spent a lot of time watching YouTube videos.
+They weren’t even particularly interesting ones.

+The basic problem was, I had no energy.
+I think the main reason for this was that I had eaten a huge amount over my holiday.
+As is often the case, it’s made me very peckish.
+So I spent today snacking rather more than is good for me.

+My head is much clearer this morning and I think what I need to do is have a total fast.
+I need to get my blood sugar levels back under the control.
+I actually knew that yesterday.
+But willpower takes energy as well.

 #### **Holiday Time**

 I’m on a short holiday today and I have booked into a hotel on the south coast not from where I grew up.
 I have had a bracing walk on the seafront and I am enjoying a cup of tea.
 I have declared a brief truce in my war on disstraction, but I still want to get the most out of the time I am using and I certainly don’t want to upset my run on writing this book.